Nissan Leaf - the most popular electric car in the UK. |

 And then we must ask ourselves if electic cars are actually the solution, or is it better to use cars (of all types) less.

 we don't use our car much, instead making almost all of our jouneys on foot, by bicycle, or in our daughter's case, by bus.
+Is this a better answer than us replacing our car with an electric one? |

 If the subsidies that are being used to promote electric car ownership were used to subsidise bus and rail travel instead, then we might not even need a car at all.